 Start by mapping out your own long-term financial needs

-Alex recommends parents work with a financial professional to create a financial plan* for long-term clarity.
+Alex recommends parents work with a financial advisor to create a dedicated plan for long-term clarity.
 “It’s like the scenario where you’re on an airplane and the flight attendant tells you to put on your oxygen mask first before helping your child,” he says.
 For example, “If you don’t have the right kind of

 Update your retirement income plans to include your child’s needs